 Mountain biking and cycling

 From Burdan's Gate at the southern end of Eastbourne, follow the gravel track along the harbour to Pencarrow Lighthouse (7 km).
 Rounding the corner to the true shores of Cook Strait, the road crosses gravel and sand banks damming the two freshwater lakes.
 Please stay on the road to protect vulnerable coastal plants and nesting birds.
-Further along you reach the remains of the Paiaka, wrecked on this coast in 1906.
-Return the same way.

 More experienced cyclists may want to explore the headland between the two lakes, go through the gates where indicated and wind your way up the farm track to the top of the hill.
 The ascent beside the larger of the two lakes (Kohangatera) is the more gradual of the two.